 Your most Frequently Asked Questions, answered!

-- I notice that Liberal & Civic Studies is for students planning to become elementary teachers.
+- I notice that JCL has an Education concentration, is this program for students planning to become elementary teachers.
 Is the Program exclusively for such students?
-No. L&CS is an excellent program to prepare for a variety of other careers-e.g., law, business, public policy, counseling, social work, etc. A number of our recent graduates have gone to law school or pursued graduate studies in business or public policy.
+JCL is an excellent program to prepare for a variety of other careers-e.g., law, business, public policy, counseling, social work, etc. A number of our recent graduates have gone to law school or pursued graduate studies in business or public policy.
 Others have chosen social services, work with non-profit organizations, restaurant management, and business.
 JCL has two 4+1 programs: one is our TFT program for multiple subjec teaching (K-8) which leads to a Masters in Education; and the other is our Leadership program which leads to a Masters in Leadership for Social Justice.

-- When should I declare Liberal & Civic Studies my "major"?
-You can choose the Liberal & Civic Studies Program in place of a traditional major as early as your freshman year, and inform the registrar of your choice.
-However, unless you are in the Teachers for Tomorrow 5-Year Program, you will not be assigned to a Liberal & Civic Studies advisor until your sophomore year, when you will need to begin taking your L&CS core courses.
+- When should I declare Justice, Community and Leadership my "major"?
+You can choose the JCL Program in place of a traditional major as early as your freshman year, and inform the registrar of your choice.

 - What is Teachers for Tomorrow, and who is eligible to participate?
-Teachers for Tomorrow is a 5-year track of the Liberal & Civic Studies Program designed for those students with strong academic backgrounds who know when they enter St. Mary's that they want to be elementary school teachers and that they want to enter the St. Mary's credential program in their fifth year.
-These students get early experience in the classroom, take education courses as undergraduates, complete their B.A. in their fourth year while they begin graduate courses, and complete their L&CS final core course during their fifth year.
-While most freshman students have freshman cohort advisors from the Collegiate Seminar Program, L&CS students in Teachers for Tomorrow will also be assigned, as freshmen, to a designated L&CS advisor.
+Teachers for Tomorrow is a 5-year track of the JCL Program designed for those students with strong academic backgrounds who know when they enter St. Mary's that they want to be elementary school teachers and that they want to enter the St. Mary's credential program in their fifth year.
+These students get early experience in the classroom, take education courses as undergraduates, complete their B.A. in their fourth year while they begin graduate courses, and complete their credential and Masters in Education in their fifth year.
 See Teachers for Tomorrow on this website.

-- If I am planning to enter the Liberal & Civic Studies Program, what courses should I take as a freshman?
+- If I am planning to enter the JCL Program, what courses should I take as a freshman?
 When you enter St. Mary's College, your first semester of courses will be planned for you during the orientation process.
 At that time you will not have many choices since all freshmen need to take Collegiate Seminar and writing courses.
-After that, your freshman cohort advisor will help you choose courses that fulfill College requirements.
-You won't need to take any special courses to be eligible to enter the L&CS Program, but since this program requires four levels of language proficiency, rather than the 3 levels required by the College, it would be advantageous for you to begin taking language classes as early as possible.
+All of our interested majors should take JCL 10 in the fall.
+All Education concentration students should also take Math 1 in the fall.